Nutty

 Pros

-• Clear repayment plan: A repayment mortgage will come with a clear plan that lays out how much you need to pay each month.
+• Clear repayment plan: A repayment mortgage will come with a clear plan that lays out how much you need to repay each month to pay the mortgage off.
 This can make it easier to manage.

-• Peace of mind: If you switch to a repayment mortgage, you won’t have the worry of paying back a big lump sum hanging over you.
+• Peace of mind: If you switch to a repayment mortgage, you won’t have the worry of paying back a big lump sum at the end.

 • Own your house outright: With a repayment mortgage, you’ll own your house outright when your mortgage comes to an end.
 This means you won’t have to sell your house to pay your loan back.